116 Comments

 Jane Pratt's avatar

-Beatrice got in here and liked this piece before me or Rachel could even open it - and we are both ON IT!
+Beatrice got in here and liked this piece before me or Rachel could even open it - and we are both ON TOP OF IT!
 (Especially Rachel.)
 Thanks Beatrice and thanks for this piece, Rachel!

 Andy Finley's avatar